microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/accessreviewreviewer.md

 Namespace: microsoft.graph

-Object representing the identities of the reviewers who were contacted to complete a review.
+Represents the identities of the reviewers who were contacted to complete a review.

 Inherits from [entity](entity.md).